edgexfoundry/device-onvif-camera/doc/guides/CustomStartupGuide.md

 <br/>

+>**NOTE:** If auto discovery is required and was not configured with the [Configure Auto Discovery for ONVIF Devices](#configure-devices) steps above, the following steps will enable  auto discovery using the `netscan` method _after_ the service has been deployed.

 ONVIF devices support WS-Discovery, which is a mechanism that supports probing a network to find ONVIF capable devices.
-Refer to Auto Discovery for detailed information on the auto-discovery mechanism.
+Refer to [Auto Discovery](../auto-discovery.md) for detailed information on the auto-discovery mechanism.

-If auto discovery was not configured using the [Configure Auto Discovery for ONVIF Devices](#configure-auto-discovery-for-onvif-devices-optional) steps above, you can set the `DiscoverySubnets` automatically _after_ the service has been deployed.
 >**NOTE:** Ensure that the cameras are all installed and configured before attempting discovery.

 1. Navigate to the `device-onvif-camera` directory.